sebastianruder/NLP-progress/structured/README.md

-# Exporting NLP-progress into a machine-readable structure format
+# Exporting NLP-progress into a structure format

 Parse and export the unstructured information from Markdown into a structured JSON format.